LNshuti/avenue-one/README.md

 [architecture](architecture.svg)

 ### References
-This project was influenced by the LLamacademy python package on Github(https://github.com/danielgross/LlamaAcademy).
+This project was influenced by the LLamacademy package(https://github.com/danielgross/LlamaAcademy).
 Special appreciation to Daniel Gross for making his work available.